Pupil Detection for Maculogix

 Pupil finding is not a new problem, but hardware processor constraints, illumination imperfections, movement blur, lens fog, and even dark makeup can take a simple problem and make it quite complicated.
 Below is an example of an accurate detection (bottom right) after measuring and weighting a system of algorithms to determine the most likely location of the pupil.

-This project was completed on embedded Linux using OpenCV.
+This project was completed on embedded Linux using OpenCV with minimal processor speed, low battery usage, and a small training set.

 “Vacuum Motor Inspection System” for Hoover Corporation